 Apache ActiveMQ enables easy processing of messages from various applications and communicates them across your infrastructure.
-Install and configure the ActiveMQ plugin to get a detailed view of how your systems and services are performing, all in a single, intuitive dashboard.
+Install the ActiveMQ plugin to get a detailed view of how your systems and services are performing - all in a single, intuitive dashboard.

 This document details how to configure the ActiveMQ plugin and the monitoring metrics for providing in-depth visibility into the performance, availability, and usage stats of Apache ActiveMQ instances.

 total_message_count gives the total number of messages in the queue, including the number of enqueued and dequeued messages.
 The enqueue and the dequeue rate should match if the producer and active consumers are in sync.

 Both the producer and consumer have to connect to the ActiveMQ instance for posting and consuming messages respectively.

 total_connections_count gives the total number of connections.
 The performance of the ActiveMQ instance will be affected if the number of connections go beyond the server capacity.

 Total number of consumers that have consumed the messages posted by the producers is shown by

 Total number of producers that have posted messages to the ActiveMQ instance is shown by

 - Ensure the Python Requests module is installed to fetch the performance metrics of ActiveMQ instances.

 - Our Linux server monitoring agent should be installed in the network or on the specific host where the ActiveMQ instance is running.